arangodb/docs/3.9/data-modeling-graphs-from-rdf.md

 Blank nodes are identifiers that have local scope and cannot (must not) be referenced externally.
-Blank nodes are usually used in structures like lists and other situations where it is inconvenient to create IRI's.
+Blank nodes are usually used in structures like lists and other situations where it is inconvenient to create IRIs.
 They will cause problems when reconciling differences between graphs.
-Hasing these values as well is a way to work around them but as they are considered temporary identifiers in the RDF world they could pose consistency issues in your RDF graph.
+Hashing these values as well is a way to work around them but as they are considered temporary identifiers in the RDF world they could pose consistency issues in your RDF graph.